Veterinary Scholars Program

 - Strong science and mathematics background

 - American College Test (ACT) composite score of 29

 - Complete and submit the Veterinary Scholars application and all supporting materials by the application deadline of February 1st.

-- Participate in a personal Skype interview, if invited.
+- Participate in a personal web-based interview, if invited.

-The Admission Committee will review your academic record as well as your extracurricular activities, including animal and veterinary experiences, work experiences, awards and evidence of leadership.
+The Admissions Committee will review your academic record as well as your extracurricular activities, including animal and veterinary experiences, work experiences, awards and evidence of leadership.
 A holistic review process is used to select applicants.

-In order to maintain eligibility as a Vet Scholar, you must:
+In order to maintain eligibility as a Veterinary Scholar, you must:

 - Maintain a cumulative grade point average (4.0 grade scale) greater than or equal to:

 - 3.25 for semesters 1 and 2